-In 1949 the McGillivrays moved into the house at 7517 35th Ave NE and acquired the store space on the end of a row of shops at 7509 – 35th Ave NE (present site of Seattle Coin Shop), with a parking lot between their house and store.
+In 1949 the McGillivrays moved into the house at 7517 35th Ave NE and acquired the store space on the end of a row of shops at 7509 – 35th Ave NE (present site of Seattle Coin Shop) on the northwest side of the intersection of 75th and 35th.
+There was a small parking lot between their house and store.

 The store was small but was an immediate success, and the McGillivrays, known to all as Mr. & Mrs. Mac, were obliged to make the attic and basement of their house into storage areas for merchandise.
 One day during a busy Christmas season, the Macs and two of their clerks all found one another over at the house, running to get something for a customer, leaving no employees in the store!
 They returned to find the customers waiting patiently for everybody to come back with their orders.

 The business grew so that in 1955 the McGillivrays were joined by their daughter and son-in-law, Ray & Bette Euse.
-They built a new, larger building for their store across the street at 7512 35th Ave NE (now occupied by Chase Bank.)
-There had been an old house on the site.
-The McGillivrays had the house moved to create space for the store building and its parking lot.
+They built a new, larger building for their store across the street, on the east side of 35th Avenue NE at 7512 35th Ave NE (now occupied by Chase Bank.)
+There had been an old house on the site, originally owned by the VanderWels, one of the Dutch immigrant families who were early residents of the neighborhood.
+The McGillivrays had the house moved to create more space for their new store building and for a parking lot.

 The McGillivray’s Variety and Gift Store was jam-packed with merchandise, including gifts, greeting cards, gift wrap, party and paper goods, housewares, children’s clothing and hosiery.
 There was a hobby and craft department, and a complete yardage department with fabrics, notions, and patterns.
 On the lower floor was a toy department which featured fine collector dolls such as Madam Alexander’s, in a better selection than could be found even at downtown Seattle’s Frederick & Nelson Department Store.